great-expectations/great_expectations/docs/intro.rst

     Expectations are the workhorse abstraction in Great Expectations.
 Like assertions in traditional python unit tests, Expectations provide a flexible, declarative language for describing expected behavior.
 Unlike traditional unit tests, Great Expectations applies Expectations to data instead of code.

-    Great Expectations currently supports native execution of Expectations in three environments: pandas, SQL (through the SQLAlchemy core), and Spark.
+    Great Expectations currently supports native execution of Expectations in three environments: pandas, SQL (including distributed environments like BigQuery and Redshift), and Spark.
 This approach follows the philosophy of "take the compute to the data."
-Future releases of Great Expectations will extend this functionality to other frameworks, such as dask and BigQuery.
+Future releases of Great Expectations will extend this functionality to other frameworks, such as dask.

 **Automated data profiling**